Simon Kinberg: Television

-Awards
+Awards and nominations

 He received a lifetime achievement award from the Saturn Awards in 2016.

 He was named #61 on the list of 100 most powerful people in Hollywood by The Hollywood Reporter in 2016.
 The same year, The Hollywood Reporter named Kinberg as the highest-paid screenwriter in Hollywood with a record US$16 million for two X-Men scripts, and named him as one of the highest-paid producers in Hollywood with US$40 million for Deadpool in their annual Hollywood Salaries issue.